jeck24India/Motorola-unbrick-tool/README.md

 adviced for Retail devices, however you can try on branded too bcz your phone already in dead condition

 <b>Disclaimer:</b> don't use on a working device, use at own risk

+Credit: Me for Compiling this tool, Motorola Inc for Firmware & loader,